 The Sunday following the disaster, the San Francisco Chronicle ran a terrific "big picture" overview and timeline of events spread across multiple pages.
 Reading the chronology, you know there will come an inflection point: a pivotal moment when a disaster goes from bad, to worse, to catastrophic.
 Like Captain Smith on the bridge of the Titanic, the fateful moment seems to have come Monday, October 9, 2017 at 1:30 AM.

-Moreover, let’s talk about phones: How many of us have “cut the cord” on cable and telephone landlines because they became increasingly irrelevant to our lives – with constant robo-calls that turned them into little more than the telephone equivalent of interrupt-driven couponing services- that we had to pay for?
+Moreover, let's talk about phones: How many of us have "cut the cord" on cable and telephone landlines because they became increasingly irrelevant to our lives- with constant robo-calls that turned them into little more than the telephone equivalent of interrupt-driven couponing services- that we had to pay for?

 In retrospect, it's clear: texting in a disaster is the optimal method of mass-media.
 We regularly get texted Amber Alert warnings for unfortunate children, in cities near and far to us, across the entire Bay Area.
 In a situation like the fires, in hindsight, it's obvious: the force amplification of many people getting those messages and then getting the word out could've saved lives.